Working with Zustand

 - #2: Zustand and React Context

-Global (client) state management wasn't always like it is today.
-I distinctly remember a time when our best option was Redux with higher order components using connect plus mapStateToProps
+Global (client) state management wasn’t always like it is today.
+I distinctly remember a time when our best option was Redux with higher order components using connect (opens in a new window) plus mapStateToProps and mapDispatchToProps.

-Even the context api, initially, wasn't as ergonomic to use (pun intended), as it only supported render props when it came out.
+Even the context api, initially, wasn’t as ergonomic to use (pun intended), as it only supported render props when it came out (opens in a new window).

 Of course, everything changed when hooks (opens in a new window) were released.
 Not only did existing solutions become much easier to use, but new ones were born.

-One of them that I quickly grew to like was Zustand.
-It's a tiny library (v4.1.4 is 1.1kB Minified + Gzipped) that provides a simple API to create global state stores and subscribe to them via selectors.
+One of them that I quickly grew to like was Zustand (opens in a new window).
+It’s a tiny library (v4.1.4 is 1.1kB Minified + Gzipped) that provides a simple API to create global state stores and subscribe to them via selectors.
 This pattern is conceptually similar to what Redux is doing, which is already known by many developers.

 Much like React itself, Zustand is not opinionated.
-You can combine it with immer if you want to.
-You can dispatch actions, but you don't have to.
-It has powerful middlewares, but they are totally optional.
+You can combine it with immer (opens in a new window) if you want to.
+You can dispatch actions (opens in a new window), but you don’t have to.
+It has powerful middlewares (opens in a new window), but they are totally optional.

 I do like that about the library.
 It provides the bear minimum to get you started (hence the logo), and it’s flexible enough to scale to your needs.
 However, it does leave you with a bunch of decisions to make yourself - analogous to how React doesn’t prescribe a way to do styling.